Release Notes for Cisco Catalyst IE9300 Rugged Series Switches, Release 26.1.x

 Finding the software version

-● The package files for Cisco IOS-XE software can be found on the system board's internal flash memory device (flash:) or an external USB, depending on the device configuration.
+● The package files for Cisco IOS-XE software can be found on the system board's internal flash memory device (flash:) or an external USB, depending on the platform configuration.

-You can also use the dir filesystem: privileged EXEC command to see the names and versions of other software images that you might have stored in flash memory.
+● Use the dir filesystem: privileged EXEC command to view the names and versions of software image stored in flash memory.

 Software images for Cisco IOS-XE 26.1.x

-This table provides the filename for the IOS-XE 26.1.x software image for Cisco Catalyst IE9300 Rugged Series Switches.
+This table provides the filename for the Cisco IOS-XE 26.1.x release software image for Cisco Catalyst IE9300 Rugged Series Switches.

 To install and activate the specified file, and to commit changes to be persistent across reloads, enter the command: install add file filename [ activate commit]